BroadSoft-Xtended/Library-WebRTC-CallControl/README.md

 Method             |Parameters                     |Description
 -------------------|-------------------------------|--------------------------------------------------------------------------------------------------
-call(destination)  |destination : SIP URI or PSTN eg. 13019779440 |Starts a new call to destination if destination is valid and if no call is active. pressDTMF(digit)   |digit : 0-9                    |Sends the digit as DTMF if the call is started and appends the digit to the destination property
+call(destination)  |destination : SIP URI or PSTN eg. 13019779440 |Starts a new video call to destination if destination is valid and if no call is active. callAudio(destination)  |destination : SIP URI or PSTN eg. 13019779440 |Starts a new audio call to destination if destination is valid and if no call is active. pressDTMF(digit)   |digit : 0-9                    |Sends the digit as DTMF if the call is started and appends the digit to the destination property